on-prem/tinycore-kernel/README.md

   * `OSDIR`: Local system directory containing the TinyCore OS (`core.gz or corepure64.gz`)
   * `WORKDIR`: Temporary work path to build all the files

+# Gotchas

+TinyCore Linux kernel compiling comes with a few gotchas.
+The list below will hopefully help others who may run into these problems when manually compiling.

+### Kernel panic on boot

+This occurs when you recompile the kernel (ex: `vmlinuz64`) without recompiling the modules and/or module extensions.
+The `base` modules in the OS (ex: `corepure64.gz`) must be replaced, as well as any module extensions (ex: `ipv6-3.16.6-tinycore64.tcz`).

+### Kernel seems to boot, but can't mount loop or disks

+The `modules.dep` file should point to `.ko.gz` kernel modules, but Linux compiles them as `.ko` by default.
+The `Makefile` in this repo gzips all modules, and then performs a `sed` on the newly built `modules.dep` to ensure it also contains `.ko.gz` entries.
+This `modules.dep` will be rebuilt on boot anyways, but it still needs to correct initially.

+The `kernel.tclocal` symlink is also needed for kernel module extensions to be loaded.
+See the [TinyCore Custom Kernel wiki page](http://wiki.tinycorelinux.net/wiki:custom_kernel) for more info.

+### Newly compiled modules are not being loaded

+If you edit the kernel config using `make menuconfig` or other, and add new modules, you will need to create a new extension containing those modules.
+It is recommended to do that as opposed to adding them directly in the OS.
+Adding them to the OS can lead to problems in the future if you accidentally "forget" to include them when you update TinyCore.

+### Weird things are happening

+The default TinyCore Linux kernel is compiled with a set of Linux kernel patches.
+We're not too sure why they exist or what they're for, so we excluded them in our newer kernel builds (ex: `3.16.38-tinycore64`).
+You're better off patching your kernel with the same patches if you experience strange system behaviour.

 # Notes

 This is a very early initial release, so it may be buggy, and might not be complete.
 Please inspect `WORKDIR` after building, if you want to package firmwares or additional modules.